 Types of stud welding

-The various types of stud welding include arc stud welding, capacitor discharge stud welding, automated and robotic stud welding.
+The various types of stud welding include arc stud welding, capacitor discharge stud welding, and automated and robotic stud welding.

 Arc stud welding

-The arc stud welding is a reliable method of fastening for a wide variety of applications.
+Arc stud welding is a reliable method of fastening for a wide variety of applications.
 It can quickly weld any size, and create strong, one-sided welds on the base metal, even as thin as 0.048 inches.
 It uses a DC power supply to create the arc, which produces the joint in just 0.06 seconds.

 This process has three common techniques which include: drawn arc stud welding, short arc stud welding, and gas arc stud welding.